tizonia/tizonia-openmax-il/docs/sphinx-src/manual/tunein.rst

 TuneIn
 ======

-Streaming from TuneIn is possible without credentials.
-Simply use one of the command-line options provided to search and stream any radio station from the TuneIn Internet radio directory.
+User credentials are not need to stream radio stations from TuneIn.
+Simply use one of the command-line options provided to searchand liste to radio stations from the TuneIn Internet radio directory.

 CONFIGURATION
 -------------